DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 A *log probe* will emit a log when it executes.

-Log probes without snapshot capture are enabled on all service instances that match the desired environment and version.
-They are rate limited to 5000 logs/s.

 If you enable `Capture method parameters and local variables` on the log probe, it will also capture method arguments, local variables, class fields, the call stack and any exceptions from the execution context and add them to the log event - you can see the captured values in the Datadog UI.
-Since capturing snapshots is a more performance intensive operation, by default it is only enabled on one instance of your service that matches the desired environment and version.
-Probes with snapshot capture are rate limited to execute once every second.
+Since capturing this data is a more performance intensive operation, it is only enabled on one instance of your service which matches the desired environment and version configured on the probe.
+Probes with capture are rate limited to execute once every second.

+Log probes without extra data capturing are enabled on all service instances that match the desired environment and version.
+They are rate limited to execute at most 5000 times per second, on each service instance.

 For more information, read [How Dynamic Instrumentation Works][11].